 It was the one thing I hated to do.
 It hurt so much, but I did it anyway.
 I tried not to cry or sulk.
 I had a mental fight with myself.
 Why did you do that?
 What do you really want?
 Well, I knew what I wanted.
 The same thing I always wanted--him.
 I also didn't want what someone else is having of mine.

-I still doubted I'd ever get over this loss like everyone else usually does.
+I still doubted I'd ever get over this loss, like everyone else usually does.
 Like everyone else said I would.
-I tried but my heart would t let me. .
+I tried, but my heart wouldn't let me. .

 Forty years later and it's not happened yet.

 Writers note:this entry had requirements with certain words used and word limits.